astolzen/ansible_pulp/README.md

 ### 2. Config
 - Andjust hosts file: Insert IP of your Pulp Server, add the hostename in the _hostname=_ variable.
 Set _is_already_subscribed_ to True, **only** whent the system is already subscribed and has all required repos enabled
+- run ansible playbook "pulpinstall" to set up pulp server
+- customize repovars.yml and add repos you like to sync
-- run ansible playbook
+- run ansible playbook "pulprepos.yml" to create repos as defined in repovars plus schedules for RPM repos and do an intial sync

 ## Current
 - Script will subscribe the host, install Pulp, set up Pulp DB, enable all services and do a basic config
 - admin-access will be set to htpasswd-Auth with user admin:admin
 - pulp-admin will be preconfigured with admin:admin-Access

-## TBD (v 0.02)
-- Auto create RPM/Docker Repos on Pulp Server
-- Auto Setup Sync Schedule for all Repos
-- Do an initial Sync
+- pulprepos PB will create repos and sync

 ## TBD (future)
 - Modularize Playbook